lsst-dm/scipi_docs_prototype/charimg.rst

 #####################

-Given an exposure with defects repaired (masked and interpolated over, e.g. as output by IsrTask), this task does the kinds of things normally associated with e.g. SExtractor and PSFex.
+Given an exposure with defects repaired (masked and interpolated over, e.g. as output by :doc:`IsrTask <isrtask>`, this task does initial source extraction and PSF estimation.

 Some of its primary functions are to: